 Conclusion: Principles of Agile Manifesto

-This has been a guide to Principle of Agile Manifesto.
+This is a guide to Principles of Agile Manifesto.
 Here we discuss the Important Principles that surround the Concept of Agile manifesto.
-You may also look at the following article to learn more –
+You may also look at the following articles to learn more –